 With the compensation table, you can save compensations in the tool coordinate system (T-CS) or in the working plane coordinate system (WPL-CS).
-The saved compensations can be called during the NC program for compensating the tool.
+You can call the saved compensations during the NC program, in order to compensate for tool values.